paragkatkar/katacoda-scenarios-1/understanding-java-rmi/step06.md

 You will get response at the command line as follows:

 `Server is up and running!`

+This terminal is now tied up running the Java RMI server.
+The following steps will open additional windoes to do work.

 **Step 3:**  Click the command below to mavigate to directlry, `simplermi ` in a third terminal window..